 Time to make your way home today, heading south either through the Cairngorms National Park or back along the A82 to Glen Coe for Loch Lomond and the motorway near Glasgow.
 Or let us know if you would like to extend your trip – perhaps adding a couple of day’s wildlife watching?
 All our holidays can be tailor-made to suit your family.

 This holiday includes stays in Spean Bridge and on the Isle of Skye, before finishing up in Fort Augustus on the southern shores of Loch Ness.

-Price is £3150 for April & October, £3300 May to September, for a party of two adults and up to two children up to age 14, sharing en-suite family accommodation for seven nights on a bed and breakfast basis, with dinner provided on two nights.
+Price is £3795 for April, September & October and £3950 in May to August, for a party of two adults and up to two children up to age 14, sharing en-suite family accommodation for seven nights on a bed and breakfast basis, with dinner provided on two nights.

-Also included is return travel on the Jacobite Steam Train from Fort William to Mallaig, ferry travel for car and up to four passengers to the Isle of Skye, a half-day private Argocat Safari and a cruise on Loch Ness as part of a small group.
+Also included is return travel on the Jacobite Steam Train from Fort William to Mallaig, ferry travel for car and up to four passengers to the Isle of Skye, a private RIB trip and a cruise on Loch Ness as part of a small group.

 Larger families welcome, of course, as well as any style of family group; please ask for a personal quotation.

 We would also be delighted to assist with hotel reservations before the start and at the end of your trip, perhaps in Glasgow, from our selection of centrally located, high-quality hotel and aparthotel options, as well as with any inbound and onward travel you may require.

 We are happy to assist with travel to Scotland by train or plane on request.
 Car rental is not included, but can be arranged for a range of vehicles – do just let us know.